samuelboerner/codehistory/README.md

 # codehistory
-This repository serves to document my best work from
+This repository serves to document my best project-based work from college and high school